zkat/matrix-curious/README.md

 If you want to go the _easy_ way, that's probably to sign up on [matrix.org itself](https://app.element.io/?pk_vid=d4b162e0e6c511851631808451ab93fb#/register), but you can also talk to a friend, or [pay to host your own, using your own domain name](#hosting-faq)

+### Is there a client?
+Which one should I pick?

+There's [a bunch of clients](https://matrix.org/clients/), with different levels of support and features.
+In general, it seems Element and FluffyChat are the more feature-complete ones, but the others are worth trying out, too, and some of them even do things in interesting ways.
+Element and FluffyChat both also have iOS and Android clients.

 ### What do all these terms mean?

 Most concepts for folks coming from Slack/Discord/etc map fairly easily.
 Here's a short glossary/thesaurus of terms and how they map between services.